coolandcodes/antro/README.md

 ## About

-The `require` keyword is used  to  require a module (folder of source files) or a single source file as an implicit dependency.
+The `require` keyword is used to require/import a module (folder of source files) or a single source file as an implicit dependency.

 The  `def`  keyword is used to define variables in the **global scope** (i.e. outside functions) that cannot be changed.
 When using `def`, it doesn't matter if the variable is defined in a **global scope** or **local scope**, it will always  be a **globally-scoped** variable.
 Also, variables created with the `def` keyword cannot have their values changed/mutated but only copied into a variable whose value can be changed/mutated.

 The `begin` keyword is used to defined the entry point of the _antro_ program.
 It is truncated by the `end` keyword.

-The `var` keyword is used to define variables in a **local scope** (i.e. within functions) only.
-When using the `var` keyword, it matters that it isn't used in a **global scope** (i.e. outside functions) else it the runtime will throw an error.
+The `var` keyword is used to define variables or functions within a **local scope** (i.e. within functions) only.
+When using the `var` keyword, it matters that it isn't used in a **global scope** (i.e. outside functions) else it the runtime will throw a parse error.
 Also, variables created with the `var` keyword can have their value changed/mutated.

 The `or_throw` keyword is the _antro_ equivalent of a [catch block](https://www.geeksforgeeks.org/try-catch-block-in-programming/#what-is-a-catchexcept-block) in other scripting languages like JavaScript. _Antro_ does not use the [try/catch](https://medium.com/@puran.joshi307/how-it-works-try-catch-61e90b18140a) model for error handling.
 It uses an error to catch other errors that occur higher up on the call stack.